They’re everywhere, and they can help—but it’s not automatic. Here’s how to ensure your mission and values statements make a real impact.

 Sure, a carefully crafted value statement is a way for owners and managers to say what their companies care about most.
 It is also communicates those aspirations to employees and others who might actually help live out those values.

 But what are we really saying here?
-Ed Conlon, faculty director of the Notre Dame Deloitte Center for Ethical Leadership within the Mendoza College of Business at the University of Notre Dame, wanted to find out more.
+Ed Conlon, former faculty director of the Notre Dame Deloitte Center for Ethical Leadership, wanted to find out more.